Hairdressing Salon Insurance

 Our experts explain why...

-As the industry has evolved, so has our insurance.
-In addition to liability protection, we now offer options to support salon and shop owners with cover for property damage, employers’ liability, and business interruption—ensuring your business is protected from more than just the basics.”
+In addition, our hairdressing salon insurance policy can cover against property damage, employers’ liability, and business interruption claims – ensuring your business is protected from more than just the basics.”

 Chris Trotman, Protectivity Underwriting Manager